dannycuevas/devops-engineering/Kubernetes/k8s-cheat-sheet.md

 kubectl apply -f FILENAME.yaml kubectl apply -f deployment.yaml

+-To check the status of your Rollout-Deployment
+This will show you your pods being deployed one by one

--To check the status of your Rollout kubectl rollout status deployment DEPLOYMENT-NAME kubectl rollout status deploy myapp-deployment
+kubectl rollout status deployment DEPLOYMENT-NAME kubectl rollout status deploy myapp-deployment

--To see the Revisions and history of the Rollout kubectl rollout history deploy DEPLOYMENT-NAME
+-To see the Revisions and history of the Rollout-Deployment

--To revert updates-upgrades of a Deployment to the previous version, to rollback a deployment update

-kubectl rollout undo DEPLOYMENT-NAME
+kubectl rollout history deploy DEPLOYMENT-NAME kubectl rollout history deploy app-deploy

+Edit a current running deployment, like doing an "update" for example, and use the "--record" option save the "change" in its own YAML file as well

+kubectl edit deploy DEPLOYMENT --record kubectl edit deploy app-deploy --record

 -Make changes (in memory) to a running Deployment, and also keep it as a "record" for the "revision" versions of the deployment kubectl edit deployment DEPLOYMENT-NAME --record